Home / Use Cases / Ticket Triage

 How the conversation starts

-30 minutes initial conversation, free of charge, by video or phone.
-What we clarify: which ticket system runs at your company, how many tickets per day, how is first line staffed, which topics feel like they repeat most often — and what is the current trigger (staff shortage, complaints about reaction time, growth)?
-From this picture it emerges whether a classifier project is the right step or whether something else first — for example tidying up the standard answers — would bring more.
+A free 30-minute initial conversation, by video or phone.
+What we clarify: which ticket system you run, how many tickets per day, how first line is staffed, which topics feel like they repeat most often — and what triggered the question right now (staff shortage, complaints about response times, growth)?
+From that picture it becomes clear whether a classifier project is the right next step, or whether something else — tidying up the standard replies, for instance — would deliver more first.

 Book an initial conversation